tindyc/seedlink/README.md

  * **Password Input**: Text input box, allowing users to enter their password.
  * **Sign Up Button**: To allow users to submit entered information and register for an account.

+#### Profile Page:
+ * **Profile Card**: To easily provide users key information of their own profile, including visual image, type of member, full name, birthday, location and date joined.
+ * **Update Profile Button**: To allow users to edit their profile with easy access.

+#### Donation Page:
+ * **Produce category Input**: Text input box, allowing users to choose produce category.
+ * **Produce Name Input**: Text input box, allowing users to enter the name of the produce.
+ * **Quantity Input**: Text input box, allowing users to enter the quantity they are willing to donate.
+ * **Expiry date Input**: To allow users to enter the expiry date of the produce.
+ * **Donate Button**: To allow users to submit entered information and donate their produce.

 ### **Skeleton**

 At this point I began creating wireframes, using the above structure considerations.
 I used [Balsamiq](https://balsamiq.com/) these below;